-Kristina Hickerson is a privacy analyst in the New York office of Morrison Foerster, where she is a pivotal member of the Data, Cyber + Privacy practice group.
-With a robust background in privacy and information security law, Kristina brings a wealth of experience and a deep understanding of the complex landscape of privacy regulations and their implications for business practices.
+Kristina Hickerson has a robust background in privacy and information security law, bringing a wealth of experience and a deep understanding of the complex landscape of privacy regulations and their implications for business practices.

-Previously, Kristina served as privacy & information security counsel at Merrill Lynch’s Office of General Counsel in New York, and as an associate with Morrison Foerster in the Financial Services practice group, where she advised clients on a wide range of privacy and data security compliance matters.
+Previously, Kristina served as privacy & information security counsel at Merrill Lynch’s Office of General Counsel in New York, and as an associate with Morrison Foerster in the Financial Services Group, where she advised clients on a wide range of privacy and data security compliance matters.

 Kristina earned her J.D. from the American University Washington College of Law, where she was an editor of the Administrative Law Review.
 She holds a B.A., cum laude, from Gettysburg College.